 (c) All votes of the steering committee must be recorded, with each member's vote identified.

-The Office of MN.IT Services shall be responsible for the design, build, maintenance, operation, and upgrade of the information technology for the Minnesota eligibility system.
+The Department of Information Technology Services shall be responsible for the design, build, maintenance, operation, and upgrade of the information technology for the Minnesota eligibility system.
 In carrying out its duties, the office shall consider recommendations made by the steering committee.